Microsoft Compliance Manager (preview)

 Microsoft Compliance Score (preview) is a feature in the Microsoft 365 compliance center that provides a top-level view into your organization's compliance posture.
 It calculates a risk-based score measuring your progress in completing actions that help reduce risks around data protection and regulatory standards.
 Knowing your overall compliance score helps your organization understand and manage compliance.
 Understand how your compliance score is calculated.

 Compliance Manager shares the same backend with Compliance Score.
-During the public preview phase for both tools, Compliance Manager is where you'll manage your assessments and custom control implementations.
+During the public preview phase for both tools, Compliance Manager is where you'll manage your custom control implementations.
 Learn more about the relationship between Compliance Score and Compliance Manager.

 Compliance Manager components